jamf/groupsync/README.md

 # groupsync
 *groupsync* is a CLI tool for syncing user group membership info from a directory (like LDAP) to a service like GitHub.

-## Status
-Preparing for the first (`0.1.0`) release.
-Still got to work some kinks out, refactor, test.
-Use at your own peril!

 ## Installation
 ### Binaries
 Binaries for Linux and MacOS are available for download in